 Determining the Value of Your Case

-If you’ve been injured on the job, call Bader Law Firm, LLC, in Atlanta for a free consultation with a workers compensation attorney to review your case and determine its value.
+If you’ve been injured on the job, call Bader Scott Injury Lawyers, in Atlanta for a free consultation with a workers compensation attorney to review your case and determine its value.
 We can look at the facts of your case, make sure your injuries are thoroughly accounted for and help you pursue all benefits to which you’re entitled.